Edge Importance in Complex Networks

-This way, we obtain the network ${\mathcal G}_4$, for which one has:
+This way, we obtain the network ${\mathcal G}_4$, for which one has

-Conversely, setting to $1$ the weight of the third and the fourth best nonexistent edges according to $\widehat{{\mathcal{E}}}_{\rho}$, i.e., from Midway International Airport - Chicago, Illinois (MDW) to John F. Kennedy International Airport - New York City (JFK) and from Heathrow Airport - London, England (LHR) to Hartsfield-Jackson Airport - Atlanta, Georgia (ATL), we get the network ${\mathcal G}_5$, where:
+Conversely, setting to $1$ the weight of the third and the fourth best nonexistent edges according to $\widehat{{\mathcal{E}}}_{\rho}$, i.e., the edges that represent flights from Midway International Airport, Chicago, Illinois, (MDW) to John F. Kennedy International Airport, New York City, (JFK) and from Heathrow Airport, London, England, (LHR) to Hartsfield-Jackson Airport, Atlanta, Georgia (ATL), we obtain the network ${\mathcal G}_5$ with

 In this example, edge addition is less effective than increasing the weights of existing edges.
 We observe that the matrix in $\mathcal{A}$ that is closest to the Wilkinson perturbation $\W$ associated to the Perron root $\rho$ of $\A$ with respect to the Frobenius norm, i.e., $\W|_{\mathcal{A}}$, has Frobenius norm $\|\W|_{\mathcal{A}}\|_F =7.5920\cdot 10^{-1}$, meaning that the $\mathcal{A}$-structured condition number $\kappa_{{\mathcal{A}}}(\rho)$ is approximately $76\%$ of the condition number $\kappa(\rho)$. \end{example}